munificent/craftinginterpreters/book/statements-and-state.md

 Using an undefined variable is a bug, and the sooner you detect the mistake, the better.

-The problem is that *using* a variable isn't the same as *referring to it* it.
+The problem is that *using* a variable isn't the same as *referring to it*.
 You can refer to a variable in a chunk of code without immediately evaluating it if that chunk of code is wrapped inside a function.
 If we make it a static error to *mention* a variable before it's been declared, it becomes much harder to define recursive functions.

 We could accommodate single recursion -- a function that calls itself -- by declaring the function's own name before we examine its body.
 But that doesn't